laplacian-core/generator.project-template/README.md

 <!-- @head-content@ -->
 # laplacian/project.base-template

-This template generates scripts and other basic files needed for a Laplacian based project.
+This template module generates the standard directory structure and common scripts for building and publishing to local repositories in a Laplacian project.

 *Read this in other languages*: [[日本語](README_ja.md)] [[简体中文](README_zh.md)]